HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 >cookiedomain = ".yourdomain.com"  - Prefix a dot to allow a cookie to be set for all you subdomains
 >

-Save this File
+Save the file one last time

-#### 4. Get an API Key for HexaEight Secure Platform from [RapidAPI](https://rapidapi.com/hexaeight-hexaeight-default/api/hexaeight-sso-platform/pricing)
+#### 5. Get an API Key for HexaEight Secure Platform from [RapidAPI](https://rapidapi.com/hexaeight-hexaeight-default/api/hexaeight-sso-platform/pricing)

 A Free Plan is available if you want to test the authentication.
 Once you have subscribed to a plan, your Rapid API key is available
 @